ministryofjustice/Claim-for-Crown-Court-Defence/docs/fee_types.md

 injection into CCR and CCLF, and for lookups with Fee Calculator.
 This is set in `app/services/ccr/fee/misc_fee_adapter.rb`.
 Also see `spec/services/ccr/fee/misc_fee_adapter_spec.rb` for tests.

+### Miscellaneous

+Any new fees added as miscellaneous fees will appear automatically in the drop-down list on the relevant page for final and hardship claims.
+For supplementary fee claims, however, the fee will only be available if it listed in `AGFS_SUPPLEMENTARY_SHARED_TYPES` in `app/models/fee/misc_fee_type.rb`.